 The ride south is mostly highway but not uninteresting.
 Brown wide land and scrubby bushes, coal mines and power stations.
 It reminded me of Australia.

 I stay in a Africa style self catering BnB tonight.

 My host gives me a look of horror when I say I will walk to shops.
-Seems nice suburb but I ride to the Pick And Pay supermarket on her advice.
+Seems nice suburb but I ride to the Pick And Pay hypermarket on her advice (which later I understand)